-- 1. Press the key or a softkey configured with Directory functionality to enter the Directory. - If no external sources are configured, simply press the Add New softkey. - If external Directory sources are configured/enabled and if the Local Directory contains contacts, press the right navigation key to move to Local Directory contact column and press the Add New softkey. - 3.
-Under the Identity tab, use the up and down navigation keys to navigate to the desired fields and using the dialpad keys input the first name, last name, job title, and organization of the respective contact.
+- 1. Press the (Directory) key or a softkey configured with Directory functionality to enter the Directory. - If no external sources are configured, simply press the Add New softkey. or If external Directory sources are configured/enabled and if the Local Directory contains contacts, - press an entry in the list and press the Add New softkey. - 3.
+Under the Identity tab, press the desired field and using the on-screen keyboard input the first name, last name, job title, and organization of the respective contact.

-4. (Optional) Navigate to the Ring Tone field and press the left and right navigation keys to select the desired ring tone for the respective contact.
+- 4. (Optional) Press the Ring Tone field and press the left and right arrow buttons to select the desired ring tone for the respective contact. - 5.
+Press the Identity tab and press the right arrow button to switch to the Numbers tab.

-- 5. Press the up navigation key to navigate to the Identity tab, and press the right navigation key to switch to the Numbers tab. - 6.
-Under the Numbers tab, use the up and down navigation keys to navigate to the respective phone number fields (e.g. Work 1, Work 2, Mobile, etc...) and using the dialpad keys input the contact's numbers in the desired fields.
+6. Under the Numbers tab, press the respective phone number field (e.g. Work 1, Work 2, Mobile, etc...) and using the on-screen keyboard input the contact's numbers in the desired fields.

-Note: For each number you can assign a specific line (if available) to dial out on by selecting the respective Line field and pressing the left and right keys to switch lines.
+Note: For each number you can assign a specific line (if available) to dial out on by selecting the respective Line field and pressing the left and right arrow buttons to switch lines.

-- 7. Press the up navigation key to navigate to the Numbers tab, and press the right navigation key to switch to the Work Address tab. - 8.
-Under the Work Address tab, use the up and down navigation keys to navigate to the desired fields and using the dialpad keys input the work address information of the respective contact.
+- 7. Press the Numbers tab and press the right arrow button to switch to the Work Address tab. - 8.
+Under the Work Address tab, press the desired fields and using the on-screen keyboard input the work address information of the respective contact.

-- 9. Press the up navigation key to navigate to the Work Address tab, and press the right navigation key to switch to the Home Address tab. - 10.
-Under the Home Address tab, use the up and down navigation keys to navigate to the desired fields and using the dialpad keys input the home address information of the respective contact.
+9. Press the Work Address tab and press the right arrow button to switch to the Home Address tab.

+10. Under the Home Address tab, press the desired fields and using the on-screen keyboard input the home address information of the respective contact.

-- 11. Press the up navigation key to navigate to the Home Address tab, and press the right navigation key to switch to the Email tab. - 12.
-Under the Email tab, use the up and down navigation keys to navigate to the desired fields and using the dialpad keys input the email address(es) of the respective contact.
+- 11. Press the Home Address tab, and press the right arrow button to switch to the Email tab. - 12.
+Under the Email tab, press the desired fields and using the on-screen keyboard input the email address(es) of the respective contact.